IsacKun220/com1001/FAQ.md

 and using the `ruby` command instead.
 Make sure you're using the `sinatra` command!

-### I cannot clone my team's repository.

-This is probably because you did not set up GitLab with your Codio SSH keys last semester.
-That is, you didn't complete both parts of Unit 8, which is about Git.
-I'd strongly recommend you go back and do both of these units, because Git is very important this semester.

-To set up your SSH keys, sign into Codio, then click your username in the bottom left profile.
-Under "My Account", there should be a menu item called "SSH Keys".
-If you click this link, you'll be taken to a page with a grey box at the top, with your public SSH key in it.
-Ensure that you select and copy the entire contents of this box (and *only* the contents of the box).
-Now, log into Gitlab (https://git.shefcompsci.org).
-Click the icon in the top right of the page to reveal a drop-down box, and select "Preferences".
-Select "SSH Keys" from the sidebar that appears.
-In the big text box that appears, paste your SSH key.
-In the title box, enter "Codio".
-Then click the "Add key" button.

-Other possible reasons:

-* You're trying to clone another team's repository.
-Check your team number!

-* There's been an administrative error, and you don't have the necessary permissions to clone your team's repository.
-This is the most unlikeliest of the possibilities, so check you have done all of the above first.
-However, it does happen from time to time, so if you're still experiencing problems, this is one of the few occasions where you can [send me – Phil McMinn – an email](mailto:p.mcminn@sheffield.ac.uk).
-Make sure you that you include your Sheffield computer account username in the body of the email.

 ### I can't see the changes I made to my Sinatra application.

 You have to stop (go to the terminal window and press "control" and "c") and